Fitzgerald Advisors: Whole Loan Advisors, Debt & Note Brokers

 Debt Marketplaces:

-Banks and financial institutions sometimes sell their debt portfolios to third-party buyers.
+Banks and financial institutions sometimes sell their debt portfolios to third-party buyers, who acquire these accounts from the original creditor.
 This can be a good option if you’re looking to buy high-quality debt portfolios, but it can also be more expensive than buying from a debt broker or marketplace.

 Online Auctions: